describo/type-definitions/README.md

 ```

 This script will download the latest schema.org jsonld data file and extract the entities and
 properties from it, writing a new set of type definitions for describo.
-The definitions will be
+The definitions are created
-copied into `../src/common`.
-Run this script to update those data files.

-If this script writes new type definitions they won't be available to production until you build a
-new release and push it out.
+in the `types` folder.

 ## Adding RO-Crate extra entity definitions